my1396/Econ-Study/_posts/2024-01-20-Insert-Images.md

 [Uploading assets](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#uploading-assets)

 You can upload assets like images by dragging and dropping, selecting from a file browser, or pasting.
-You can upload assets to issues, pull requests, comments, and `.md` files in your remote Github repository.
+You can upload assets to `issues`, `Pull requests`, comments, and `.md` files in your remote Github repository.

 - When you drag and drop, the "Write" box will generate a link for the file.